alexzaccaron/2023_cfulv_pangen/8_Sequencing_small_collection_isolates/README.md

 ## Annotate impact of SNPs
 In the directory `06snpeff`, there is a `Snakefile` with a Snakemake workflow to annotate SNPs and INDELs.
 It uses `SnpEff` to build a custom database from the gene annotation, and then SNPs and INDELs are annotated.
 The script `scripts/get_lof_genes.R` extracts genes predicted to harbor loss of function mutations, i.e., stop or start codon lost, premature stop codon, and frameshift variants.

+## Calculate coverage of genes
+In the directory `07mosdepth`, there is a `Snakefile` with a Snakemake workflow to calculate coverage of the genes based on the mapped reads.
+This is used to find cases of presence/absence.
+It uses `mosdepth` to calculate the median coverage of the genes (given in `bed` format).
+Then, it finds genes in the core chromosomes with median coverate of less than 2, which are considered absent in the respective isolate.